3-4 Day Travel Itinerary: Santorini and Mykonos Islands

 Another very popular activity that gets you out on the water in Mykonos is to visit the Delos archeological site.
 Delos Island is the mythological birthplace of Apollo.
 The island was an important religious gathering place; on it are the remains of several temples to explore.
 This catamarran tour combines a visit to Delos and Rhenia with lunch.

 Kalimera!
-(Good day!)
-Laura and Randy
+(Good day!) from Santorini and Mykonos, Laura and Randy

 For more information on travel to Europe read our articles on: